nicglaus/nggdev/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Shopify projects
+- 🔭 I’m currently working in the finance industry
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning about data analytics
-- 💬 Ask me about Shopify Store Setups
 - 📫 How to reach me: contact@glaus.dev